• Portable CO2 Carbon dioxide fire extinguishers

 Unlike water and foam extinguishers, CO2 fire extinguishers do not work by cooling the fire and so are ineffective on fires involving flammable solids.

-Instead, CO2 extinguisher work by replacing the oxygen surrounding the flames with carbon dioxide, meaning the fire can no longer burn.
+Portable CO2 work by replacing the oxygen surrounding the flames with carbon dioxide, meaning the fire can no longer burn.